 The Arctic Light Festival, sometimes known as the Northern Lights Festival, is an annual event that has been on since 1988 and centers on the musical talent of a variety of different artists and styles.
 This art festival is appealing to many different types of people, as it offers such an array of musical styles, from opera to jazz, all the way to pop and classical; Tromso becomes alive with music and life.

 Aside from performances, there are also a lot of other things going on, such as beer gardens, exhibitions, and classes.
 Apart from the festival, Tromso is a great destination to visit in Europe in January, as there is so much to do, see, and experience; for example, there are an array of different tour groups that will guide you into the Norwegian natural landscape in the hope of catching a glimpse of the breath-taking northern lights.

 Though it is never guaranteed that they will be seen, if you go with a tour group who will know the best places to travel to and the best times to go, you will more than likely witness the incredible beauty of the natural phenomenon.

 After the holidays

-As this list has highlighted, there are so many amazing things to do in Europe in January, and so many festivals to partake in.
-January is the best time to head to Europe, as there are far less crowds, cheaper flights, transport and hotels, and the winter chill provides it with a truly magical atmosphere.
+As this list has highlighted, there are so many amazing things to do in Europe in January and so many festivals to partake in.
+January is the best time to head to Europe, as there are far fewer crowds, cheaper flights, transport, and hotels, and the winter chill provides it with a truly magical atmosphere.